Watch the video or read the steps below:

 How to Calculate the Least Significant Difference (LSD): Overview

 When you run an ANOVA (Analysis of Variance) test and get a significant result, that means at least one of the groups tested differs from the other groups.
 However, you can’t tell from the ANOVA test which group differs.
-In order to address this, Fisher developed the least significant difference test in 1935, which is only used when the ANOVA F omnibus returns a significant result.
-The LSD calculates the smallest significant between two means as if a t-test had been run on those two means.
-This enables you to make direct comparisons between two means from two groups.
+In order to address this, Fisher developed the least significant difference test in 1935, which is only used when you reject the null hypothesis as a result of your hypothesis test results.
+The LSD calculates the smallest significant between two means as if a test had been run on those two means (as opposed to all of the groups together).
+This enables you to make direct comparisons between two means from two individual groups.
 Any difference larger than the LSD is considered a significant result.

 The formula for the least significant difference is:

-MSE = mean square error, obtained from the ANOVA test
+MSw = mean square within, obtained from the results of your ANOVA test

 How to Calculate the Least Significant Difference (LSD): Sample Problem

-Tip: The LSD will only make sense if you have a significant result from ANOVA.
+Tip: The LSD will only make sense if you have a significant result from ANOVA (i.e. if you reject the null hypothesis).
 Therefore, you shouldn’t run the test if you do not get a significant result from ANOVA.